 - 1. Locate the pushrod exit slot on the left of the fuselage. - 2.
-Carefully cut away the covering material from the slot. - Working from inside the fuselage, slide the threaded end of the remaining pushrod down the inside of the fuselage until the pushrod reaches the exit slot.
+Carefully cut away the covering material from the slot. - 3.
+Working from inside the fuselage, slide the threaded end of the remaining pushrod down the inside of the fuselage until the pushrod reaches the exit slot.
 Carefully reach in with a small screw driver and guide the pushrod out of the exit slot. - 4.
 Install the clevis on the rudder pushrod.
-Make sure 6mm of thread shows inside the clevis. - 5.
-The control horn should be mounted on the left side of the rudder at the leading edge, in line with the rudder pushrod.
+Make sure 6mm of thread shows inside the clevis.

+- 5. The control horn should be mounted on the left side of the rudder at the leading edge, in line with the rudder pushrod. - 6.
+Drill two holes through the rudder using the control horn as a guide and screw the control horn in place.

-- 6. Attach clevis to the control horn. - Locate one nylon servo arm, and using wire cutters, remove all but one of the arms using a 2mm drill bit, enlarge the third hole out from the center to accommodate the rudder pushrod wire. - Plug the rudder servo into the receiver and center the servo.
-Install the servo arm onto the servo. - 9.
-Center the rudder and hold it in place using a piece of masking tape. - 10.
-With the rudder and rudder servo centered, carefully place a mark on the rudder pushrod wire where it crosses the hole in the servo arm. - 11.
+- 7. Attach clevis to the third hole in the control horn.
+Install a silicone tube on the clevis. - 8.
+Locate one nylon servo arm, and using wire cutters, remove all but one of the arms using a 2mm drill bit, enlarge the third hole out from the center to accommodate the rudder pushrod wire. - Plug the rudder servo into the receiver and center the servo.
+Install the servo arm onto the servo. - 10.
+Center the rudder and hold it in place using a piece of masking tape. - 11.
+With the rudder and rudder servo centered, carefully place a mark on the rudder pushrod wire where it crosses the hole in the servo arm. - 12.
 Using a pliers, carefully make a 90 degree bend up at the mark made.
-Cut off excess wire, leaving about 8mm beyond the bend. - 12.
+Cut off excess wire, leaving about 8mm beyond the bend. - 13.
 Insert the 90 degree bend up through the hole in the servo arm.
 Install one nylon snap keeper over the wire to secure it to the arm.
-Install the servo arm retaining screw and remove the masking tape from the rudder. - 13.Using thick CA glue, secure the pushrod sleeves to the pushrod sleeve guide.
+Install the servo arm retaining screw and remove the masking tape from the rudder. - 14.Using thick CA glue, secure the pushrod sleeves to the pushrod sleeve guide.